DrCuis/Tutorials/README.md

   design iterations of a memory game.
 * [The Morph Book vol. II (The Art of Morph)](https://drcuis.github.io/TheArtOfMorph).
-This booklet guides the reader to design a new morph from scratch.
+This booklet guides the reader in designing a new morph from scratch.